18-Monis/Trending-Repositories/README.md

 - Clean Code to make the code more effeciant.
 - Bref Documentation for each peace of code in the app.
 - Replace LiveData with State & Shared Flow.
-- Clear the query of search view.
+- Clear the query of search view when the fragment is invisible for user.
 - Restoring search query after Process Death using SavedStateHandle in viewmodel.

 It is a wonderful opportunity to work with you, but I apologize for not working all the features due to work pressure,